VJ1224/password-manager/README.md

 * cli is the command line version (limited functionality)

 * gui is the graphical version created using TkInter (up to date)

+Note: Meant to be a personal project to learn Python, do not actually use it as it has security issues